 Some links in this post may be affiliate links

-Tradescantia zebrina is one of the popular Tradescantia varieties that will withstand a wide range of growing conditions and easily propagates as just a node of this plant will sprout into a beautiful plant in no time.
+Tradescantia zebrina commonly called Silver Inch Plant is one of the popular Tradescantia varieties, and will withstand a wide range of growing conditions.
+It easily propagates as just a node of this plant will sprout into a beautiful plant in no time.

-Silver Inch Plant is among the fast-growing plants bearing trailing stems and an attractive foliage which looks spectacular in a hanging basket, on a tabletop, plant shelf and other places where it can beautifully hang downwards.
+Silver Inch Plants are among fast-growing plants, and bear trailing stems and an attractive foliage which look spectacular in a hanging basket, on a pedestal, tabletop, plant shelf and other places where it can beautifully hang downwards.

 Botanical name: Tradescantia zebrina